heathen00/wfparser3/wfparser3/README.md

      them will be modified.
    * You should also just look through the code for instances of duplication and remove them using inheritance, pulling out duplicate code into its own class and use composition, instead.
-   * the checks in the Factory for guarding the naming convention should NOT be checking for null.
-     Instead, there should be a separate "guardNotNull(String parameterName, Object parameter)" method that checks to ensure the parameter is not null ... as the name implies.
-   * You should rename all methods in all published and internal interfaces that are similar to getLocalizerKeySet() to something more consistent with the return type, so like: getLocalizerUidSet().
    * "instanceName()" doesn't really make sense within LocalizerType, conceptually.
 It makes more sense that there should be a LocalizerInstance that references a LocalizerField.
 The localizer field, of course has a one to one reference to a LocalizerType.
 But there may be multiple LocalizerInstance